simpleanalytics/docs/_docs/10_general/02_locations.md

 title: Locations of servers
 category: general
 permalink: /locations
+excerpt: "We do everything to keep your data safe.
+Our servers are located in The Netherlands, and we don’t transfer data overseas."
 ---

 We do everything in our power to keep your data safe.
 We collect the bare minimum amount of data required to give you a broad picture of your website's visitors and even go a few steps further.